Imagen dinámica

 The Horizon as a Reference Point

 Remember that the horizon line is your main ally in this game of depth.
 Everything below this line is considered “ground” or “floor”.
-The key lies in how you use the space between the bottom edge of your drawing and the horizon line to create the illusion of distance.
+The key is in how you use the space between the bottom edge of your drawing and the horizon line to create the illusion of distance.

 The Rule of Proximity